Museums in Chatham, Cape Cod

 Atwood House & Museum

-Hundreds of interesting antiques are displayed in the 17 display rooms, providing something for all art lovers, history buffs, students, and lovers of Chatham and Cape Cod, no matter what their age.
+Hundreds of interesting antiques are displayed in the 17 display rooms, providing something for all art lovers, history buffs, students and friends of Chatham and Cape Cod, no matter what their age.
 Although a complete visit requires about two hours, those with less time can enjoy selected sections of the museum.
 There is also a book and gift shop, stocked with items relating to the museums’ collections.

 Caleb Nickerson House

 Chatham's Caleb Nickerson House, on the Nickerson Family Association property at 1107 Orleans Road (Route 28) is open for tours every Wednesday and Saturday from 10:00am to 2:00pm June through September.
 Donations are accepted.
 Caleb Nickerson, great, great grandson of William, the founder of the town of Chatham, and his wife Elizabeth Mayo built their home on Stage Neck Road in 1772.
 The house stood on a bluff over looking the Oyster River for 230 years.
 In 2003 the house made a journey by land and sea to its present location.
 This pristine home of an American Revolutionary War veteran features three working fireplaces including a beehive oven and original iron cranes, period woodwork and random width wide pine floors.
 Experience colonial life in this restored antique cape resting on the original homestead land, within a few yard of the cabin site of the founder of Chatham.

 Experience Colonial life in an antique full cape, featuring a beehive oven, period woodwork and a Colonial kitchen vegetable and herb garden.
 Stop by and check the progress on the construction of our post and beam outhouse and see what is growing and ready to pick in Caleb’s kitchen garden.
 Donations welcomed.
 For more information call (508) 945-6086 or visit www.nickersonassoc.org .